 Berserker’s Rage – While you have full Action Points, you gain 10% of your Armor Penetration as Power.
 I saw this one and was instantly torn.
 It might be an alright choice but I won’t press that much for this ability because as a DC when you have full AP, the second that happens, you’re gonna pop off a daily so I can’t see this being super, super useful.

-The following is a picture of what I currently have set up in my stable (Currently updated as of MOD 14 RAVENLOFT):
+The following is a picture of what I currently have set up in my stable (Currently updated as of MOD 14 RAVENLOFT and AUGUST 10TH 2018):

 To strongly recommend – As you can see in the first pic, my stable, I made changes heading into mod 14.
-Discussing with @guyofgisburne who was thinking of the same thing, wanted some way to added another Assassin’s Covenant to have at least 2 of that so I sacrificed my Gladiator’s Guile to add this other Assassin’s so currently, you all see that my 5 in the line up are Assassin’s Covenant x2, Protector’s Camaraderie, Artificer’s Persuasion & Shepard’s Devotion.
+Discussing with @guyofgisburne who was thinking of the same thing, wanted some way to added another Assassin’s Covenant to have at least 3 of that so I sacrificed my Gladiator’s Guile and Protector’s Camaraderie to add these other Assassin’s so currently, you all see that my 5 in the line up are Assassin’s Covenant x3, Artificer’s Persuasion & Shepard’s Devotion.
 I will keep it like this for the foreseeable future.
-If I wanted to add a third Assassin’s (if it’s somehow viable), I’ll have to minus Protector’s Camaraderie but I’ll have to do the maths and see if that’s worth it or not.

 Combat Mount Powers for this build. – In my view the three I would recommend for this build would be the Tenser’s Combat Power, the Golden Swift Lion’s Combat Power or the Warpainted/Commander Tyrannosaur.
 Anyone one of these three if you get your hands on them should be good.
 In my personal view, I really would recommend either the Swift Lion or Warpainted/Commander if I have to recommend what to specifically focus on as both are really great for pve regardless (The lion is better for pvp is what most people say but it actually in tougher dungeons in certain situations can be a real game changer so I can personally say it’s pretty good in pve as well.)
 I currently use the lion’s ability on mobs sometimes and the commander tyrannosaur on bosses but now a days, starting to consistently use the Tyrannosaur regardless more (Unless if the party clearly needs that protection more, will use lion).
 Mod 14 added a new legendary mount called ‘Swarm’.
 It looks like a swarm of bats which you can see HERE